-Riddle: Iodide and sulphur dioxide
+Riddle: Iodide and sulfur dioxide

 According to text books, iodide and sulfite should not react with each other.
 Sulfite is capable of reducing iodine to iodide, itself being oxidized to sulfate.
 That reaction is known well from literature and sometimes also is used in analytic chemistry.

 A reaction, hardly known however, is that between iodide and sulfite.
 This reaction only occurs in acidic environments, the exact nature of the acid not being relevant.
-So essentially, the reaction is not between iodide and sulfite, but between iodide and sulphur dioxide, which is formed on acidification of the sulfite.
+So essentially, the reaction is not between iodide and sulfite, but between iodide and sulfur dioxide, which is formed on acidification of the sulfite.